RxSwiftCommunity/RxGRDB/README.md

 ### Values Observables in a Database Queue

-In a [database queue], values observables fetch fresh values immediately after an [impactful](#what-is-database-observation) transaction has completed.
+In a [database queue], values observables fetch fresh values immediately after a database transaction has modified the tracked tables and columns

+ transaction has completed.

 **They block all threads that are accessing the database, or attempting to access in the database, until fresh values are fetched:**